 Students with a disability or ongoing medical condition, who require continual support and cannot be catered for under standard provisions for equivalence, can be granted "Reasonable Accommodation" of their needs.
 This is distinct from "Special Consideration", which is available to any student who has been affected by a short-term event.

-Students must register with the Student Equity and Disability Unit (SEADU) to be eligible for Reasonable Accommodation.
-SEADU will then liaise directly with academic staff regarding provisions.
+Students must register with Equitable Learning Services to be eligible for Reasonable Accommodation.
+Equitable Learning Services will then liaise directly with academic staff regarding provisions.

 In turn, the provision of Reasonable Accommodation must be equitable and balanced, so as not to disadvantage others in the class.

-Usually, teachers set up Alternative Assessment as part of approved Reasonable Accommodation provisions.
-"Alternative Assessment" is any alteration to:
+Usually, teachers set up alternative assessments as part of approved Reasonable Accommodation provisions.
+An alternative assessment is any change to:

 that is made to accommodate the needs of a particular student.